Best AI Video Models in April 2026: Happy Horse 1.0, Seedance 2.0, Veo 3.1, Kling 3.0

 Ultra-smooth 4K@60fps (products, sports, fashion)Kling 3.0Native 4K@60fps, best motion smoothness, strongest price-to-quality ratio

-Multi-reference production workflowsSeedance 2.0@tag system supports 12 assets per generation; no equivalent elsewhere
+Multi-reference production workflowsSeedance 2.0@tag system supports 12 named assets per generation; broader than Happy Horse reference mode

 Image animation with identity preservationHappy Horse 1.0Category-record 1392 Elo on I2V benchmark

-For production work with a deadline, the decision tree collapses quickly: Seedance 2.0 for multi-modal control and long-form audio; Veo 3.1 for sustained single shots; Kling 3.0 for 4K@60fps motion.
-Happy Horse 1.0 belongs on every developer's watchlist — but not in a production dependency chart until its infrastructure commitment is fulfilled.
+For production work with a deadline, the decision tree is more useful now: Happy Horse 1.0 for short native-audio clips, reference-to-video, edit, and extend; Seedance 2.0 for multi-modal control and longer 4K-leaning work; Veo 3.1 for sustained single shots; Kling 3.0 for 4K@60fps motion.
+Keep Happy Horse out of self-hosted dependency charts until its infrastructure commitment is fulfilled, but do not exclude it from hosted creative workflows.

 Bottom Line